 ENIC and NARIC network.
 The objective of the two European networks is the recognition of qualifications within higher education.

 Bologna Process: Intergovernmental European cooperation in order to facilitate comparability and mobility within higher education.

 Copenhagen Process: A European cooperation to strengthen recognition, transparency, and mobility within European vocational educations.

 Denmark participates in international cooperation in areas such as health, social affairs, growth, culture, and education.
 The cooperation is facilitated in international organisations such as the OECD, WHO, UN, and UNESCO.

-Denmark participates in a range of international evaluations and surveys in the area of education: OECD, TALIS, PISA-PIAAC, PISA, PIRLS, ICCS, TIMSS, ICILS.
+Denmark participates in a range of international studies and evaluations in the area of education: OECD, TALIS, PISA-PIAAC, PISA, PIRLS, ICCS, TIMSS, ICILS.